coolshare/ReactReduxStarterKit/README.md

         }
     }

+ - <b>Basic function/feature</b> of Redux: connect of React-redux, middleware, dispatching actions, subscription and so on.
+   This kit uses a pure Redux pattern in the area communication and view update so no "setState" is used except local
+   state like input content state impact button enable state.

+ - <b>Other</b> the 3nd-party lib are used included:

+   mapbox-gl, googlemap, react-data-grid, infinite-tree, react-image-gallery, react-tabs, react-youtube

 <b>C. Instructions for installation</b>

 1. download the zip file of this package and unzip it to, say c:\ReactReduxStarterKit<br/>